 If you want a showy flower name, then you can consider Amaryllis.
 The name was first used in the Greek poetry as a designation for pastoral beauties.

-Ayana, meaning beautiful flower has a bright and creative ring to it.
-The name has never made an entry to the top 100 names of the US so that would make an original pick for your baby.
+Ayana, meaning beautiful flower, has a bright and creative ring to it.
+The name has never made an entry to the top 100 names in the US, so Ayana would make an original pick for your baby’s name.

-Azalea is one of the freshest floral names that made its debut on the Social Security list in the year 2012.
-Interestingly, it has now become one of the fastest rising names on the list.
+Azalea is one of the freshest floral names that made its debut on the Social Security list in 2012.
+Interestingly, Azalea is now one of the fastest rising names on the list.

 Blimah, one of the daintiest and earliest Hebrew names, meaning ‘blossom’, is beginning to enter the spotlight now.

 Blossom, meaning ‘to bloom’ will always be remembered for the eponymous character in the sitcom “Blossom”.
-It’s the name of one of the Powerpuff Girls as well.
+Blossom is the name of one of the Powerpuff Girls as well.

 This unique flower name is a delicate version of Lily.
-It is associated with the heroine of the novel “The Crowning Glory of Calla Lily Ponder”, which means ‘beautiful’.
+Calla is associated with the heroine of the novel “The Crowning Glory of Calla Lily Ponder”, which means ‘beautiful’.

-These creamy, fragrant roses are loved all across the world for their aroma and beautiful looks.
-Apart from these factors, even the name sounds extremely pleasing to the ears.
+These creamy, fragrant roses are most loved all across the world for their aroma and beautiful appearance.
+Camelia sounds sweet just as its fragrance and can be a sweet name.

-It’s near about impossible not to fall in love with this cheerful flower and its name.
+It’s near impossible not to fall in love with this cheerful flower and its name.

 Chloris, the name of the mythological goddess of flowers, would make one of a kind name for your daughter.

-This got to be one of the least common flower inspired baby names.
-So if you want a rare name for your daughter, don’t think beyond Chrysanthemum.
+This is one of the least common flower inspired baby names.
+If you want a rare name for your daughter, Chrysanthemum is the best choice.

 Clover, a charming and perky name, has become a favorite with the celebs.
 It’s also associated with good luck, which is a great feature for a name.

 This floral moniker is so uncommon that it would make a strong name for spring babies.
-And it’s also the name of the musician Michael Hurley’s first girl.
+Daffodil is also the name of the musician Michael Hurley’s first girl.